 If you are a white-collar worker on a salaried job in India, it is very likely that you are currently experiencing “Appraisal Season” in your organization.
 Over the past two decades, I have seen this process playout in a variety of firms of all shapes and sizes.
-And, many of them get many of the key elements wrong.
-I wish that weren’t so, but it is.
+And, many get the key elements wrong.

 Here’s a list of some of the warning signs you should watch out for, especially if you work in junior ranks and/or have experienced just one or two employers during your tenure.
 Combined with other aspects of the “culture”, they can point to a toxic environment, and come in the way of your career growth.